How To: Describe your Data Model

 Option 3: SQL Syntax

-Finally, if you are handy with SQL (or have an existing database) you can define the tables there and generate an initial
+Finally, if you are more comfortable with SQL (or have an existing database) you can define the tables there and generate an initial

 Creating the Database Tables